Ricketts announces tighter restrictions on public gatherings, emergency steps to aid laid-off workers

 To emphasize the growing concerns at the State Capitol, “don’t sit” signs were placed on every other chair in the governor’s press conference room to spread out the throng of reporters and enforce the “social distancing” that health officials have been encouraging since the outbreak began.

-Ricketts said the new restrictions were in response to new guidance provided by the federal Centers for Disease Control designed to prevent the outbreak from spreading.
+Ricketts said the new restrictions were in response to new guidance provided by the federal Centers for Disease Control and Prevention designed to prevent the outbreak from spreading.

 State officials also announced that they are waiving some requirements on obtaining unemployment benefits to speed benefits to Nebraskans who were laid off or told to go home because of the coronavirus.